TheRakib/todolistnode/README.md

 *Order:*
 - Setup basic structure using folders for views, models, routes, public assets like css.
 - Use gitignore on .env and node_modules.
+You have to create your own mongo account to connect.
 - Connect to MongoDB using mongoose.
 - Create branch develop, from which all other branches will start.